Samah022/Confidential-Data-DB-App/README.md

 - **Message Decryption**: Decrypts the stored encrypted diary entries using the same AES-256-CBC method when the user accesses their diary.

-### Authentication

-- **JWT Authentication**: Issues JWT tokens upon successful login, which are used to maintain user sessions.

-## Usage

-1. **Sign Up**: Users can sign up by providing their username, password, and diary entry.
-2. **Log In**: Users log in using their username and password to view their diary entries.
-3. **Diary Access**: Upon successful login, users can view their decrypted diary entries.

 ## Setup and Installation

 1. **Clone the Repository**: